nuagenetworks/nuage-metroae/UPGRADE.md

 ## Current support for upgrade

-1. As of this writing only VSD and VSC upgrades are supported
+1. As of this writing only VSD,VSC and VSTAT upgrades are supported
 1. Supported upgrade paths
    1. 3.2.R8 to 4.0.Rn
    1. 3.2.R10 to 4.0.Rn
    1. 4.0.Rn to 4.0.Rn+
    1. Other upgrades should be tried in a test environment before production
 1. Standalone and clustered VSD upgrade are supported
+1. Standalone VSTAT upgrade is supported

 ## Overview